 This is a turkey stuffed with a duck, stuffed with a chicken stuffed with dressing.
 The birds need to be boned for this so you may need to find a good butcher.
 You will also need toothpicks and kitchen string for this recipe.

+Altered ingredient amounts.
+This is a great recipe.
+Absolutely key is keeping the skin on each bird in tact and free from holes.
+If you do tear it you need to stitch it up or your turducken can become very dry.
 Also, a layer of stuffing between each bird can help keep it moist.
 I like plum and walnut stuffing between the turkey and duck and orange and sichuan between the chicken and the duck. - 26 Jul 2009